isomerpages/moe-chijsjc/_the-sjc-experience/Journeying Together.md

 </li>
 <li>
 <p>The STAR Class Award: “Success through Positive Attitude and Resilience”
-is an award that recognises collective class efforts in attendance, punctuality, participation in school events and class pride.
-It endeavours to motivate and encourage all members in the class to work together for a common goal.</p>
+is an award that recognizes collective class efforts in attendance, punctuality, participation in school events and class pride.
+It endeavors to motivate and encourage all members in the class to work together for a common goal.</p>
 </li>
 <li>